reslp/phylociraptor/docs/indepth/indepth.rst

 orthology (Orthology inference)
 ------------------------------------

-A prerequisite of gene-based phylogenomics is to establish orthologous relationships and identify a set of suitable genes (usually single-copy orthologs). phylociraptor currently uses the BUSCO approach to search for complete single-copy orthologs (genes which are present with only a single copy in eah genome) in the specified set of assemblies.
+A prerequisite of gene-based phylogenomics is to establish orthologous relationships and identify a set of suitable genes (usually single-copy orthologs). phylociraptor currently uses the BUSCO approach to search for complete single-copy orthologs (genes which are present with only a single copy in eachh genome) in the specified set of assemblies.
 BUSCO is well established and widely used in contemporary genomic analyses.
 Phylociraptor will automatically run BUSCO on the set of specified genomes, extract single-copy genes and combine them into individual files for each BUSCO gene.
 This step is invoked by running :bash:`phylociraptor orthology`.
 After this step you will see a new directory :bash:`results/busco_sequences` which contains a file for each BUSCO gene.
 Each gene file contains all the sequences of that gene which were found in the set of specified genomes.
 This selection is based on a table produced by phylocirpator which is found in :bash:`results/busco_table`.
 There are many additional approaches to infer orthology and in the future we plan to add some of them to phylociraptor.